 Social Security Disability

 To apply for social security disability, you can go right online to the social security website.
 You will need to provide some information to apply for social security disability, which includes your social security number, birth certificate, medical records proving you have a disability, and the list of medications that you currently take or have taken to treat the condition.
+You will need your social security card to apply for SSD if you lost yours you can fill out a social security card application online process.
 You may also need some other documents.
 In order to be approved, your condition must be considered a disability and will need to be on a specific list.